Kalil G. Abdullah, MD

 Board Certifications

-Diplomate of the American Board of Neurological Surgeons
+Diplomate, American Board of Neurological Surgeons

 Hospital Privileges